itmaroon/slide-blocks/readme.txt

 == Installation ==

 1. From the WP admin panel, click “Plugins” -> “Add new”.
-2. In the browser input box, type “Block Collections”.
+2. In the browser input box, type “Slide Blocks”.
-3. Select the “Block Collections” plugin and click “Install”.
+3. Select the “Slide Blocks” plugin and click “Install”.
 4. Activate the plugin.

 OR…